cristhian-munoz007/elba-blog/src/blogs/proxy-reads.md

 Paul Graham is a co-founder of YCombinator.
 An accelerator I speak briefly about in the [Wall-It post](/blog?post=wall-it).
 Paul is obviously very successful, influential, and a strong thinker.
 His writting is in the form of essays rather than blogging.
 So you'll see how his thoughts are a lot more structured and dense.

 A friend of mine is constantly sharing me his essays.
-He finds him inspiring, and honestly so does the rest of the industry.
+He finds him inspiring, and honestly so do I and so does most of the industry.
 His site [paulgraham.com](http://paulgraham.com/articles.html) is about lots of things, but he touches on social issues, startups, technology, life, ...

 Anyway, this is a highly intellectual person, with technically a "low profile", so it's hard to dislike.